BigPolarBear1/factorization_v3/README.md

 There is some super exact math I can use to determine the bitlength of my smooth candidates.
 And the thing is, if we have a big search range among many quadratic coefficients, we can have that bitlength be very small.
 I know how to do it.
 I'll have to fix it tomorrow.

 People are so fucked tomorrow once I get some sleep.
 I see it clearly now.
 And my work IS novel and it DOES improve on SIQS.
 I see it now.
 Go to hell assholes.
 Fuck you.
 Fuck belgium most of all.
 Grow some balls you fucking american lapdogs.
 Fuck you.

+After years of finding critical issues and doing security research, this is how im treated.
+You hide it behind tlp and put surveillance on me, only for me to wonder if im losing my fucking sanity.
+I see it now.
+Fuck you.
+I am moving to China, go to hell.